ChengJeremy/MHS-VEX-Robotics/README.md

 # MHS-VEX-Robotics
-The Millburn High School VEX Robotics Team
+This is the repository for the Millburn High School VEX Robotics Team, taking part in the 2015 - 2016 <b>Nothing but Net</b> Challenge.